gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. index:: bit order warnings

 :switch:`-gnatw.v`
-  *Activate info messages for non-default bit order.*
+  *Activate warnings for non-default bit order.*

-  This switch activates messages (labeled "info", they are not warnings, just informational messages) about the effects of non-default bit-order on records to which a component clause is applied.
+  This switch activates warning messages about the effects of non-default bit-order on records to which a component clause is applied.
 The effect of specifying non-default bit ordering is a bit subtle (and changed with Ada 2005), so these messages, which are given by default, are useful in understanding the exact consequences of using this feature.

 .. index:: -gnatw.V  (gcc)

 :switch:`-gnatw.V`
-  *Suppress info messages for non-default bit order.*
+  *Suppress warnings for non-default bit order.*

-  This switch suppresses information messages for the effects of specifying non-default bit order on record components with component clauses.
+  This switch suppresses warnings for the effects of specifying non-default bit order on record components with component clauses.